Exergen Fights High Cost Of Healthcare And Impact Of Hospital Medical Waste On Climate Change With “Green Cash Flow” Trade-Up Program

 “We're making an unbeatable offer to hospitals and distributors: send us your environmentally unfriendly ear and electronic thermometers, that come with the burden of high ongoing operating costs, and we'll make it easy to replace them with a thermometer that's superior in every way, and provide cost and waste reductions immediately” said Francesco Pompei, Ph.D., CEO of Exergen Corporation.
 “The Exergen TemporalScanner eliminates the vast medical waste produced by other thermometers, provides significant cost savings to hospitals, and is backed by more than 80 peer-reviewed published studies proving its accuracy.
 There's simply no reason to use the older technology thermometers with their high waste and high costs.”

-Exergen, whose professional TAT-5000 model is used to take approximately 50% of all temperatures in U.S. hospitals, estimates that since 2014, the other 50% of U.S. temperatures taken have generated approximately 90,000 tons of environmental waste from thermometry, and a wasted cost of $1 billion.
+Exergen, whose professional TAT-5000 model takes approximately 50% of all temperatures in U.S. hospitals, estimates that since 2014, the other 50% of U.S. temperatures taken have generated approximately 90,000 tons of environmental waste from thermometry, and a wasted cost of $1 billion.

 ABOUT EXERGEN CORPORATION

-Exergen manufactures and markets two series of the TemporalScanner thermometer: a professional version for hospitals and clinics, and a consumer version sold in major retailers nationwide.
+Exergen markets two models of the TemporalScanner thermometer: a professional model thermometer for medical use (for doctors' offices, hospitals, and nurses) and a consumer model thermometer for home use sold in major retailers nationwide.
 More than two billion temperatures are taken each year with TemporalScanners.
 Used in thousands of hospitals and clinics across the country as well as in millions of homes, TemporalScanners are the #1 preference of pediatricians, nurses, and mothers.
-The Exergen TemporalScanner's accuracy is supported by more than 80 peer-reviewed published studies covering all ages from preterm infants to geriatrics and all care areas from hospitals to homes.
+The Exergen TemporalScanner's accuracy is supported by more than 80 peer-reviewed published studies covering all ages from preterm infants to geriatrics, and all care areas from hospitals to homes.
 For additional information, visit www.exergen.com.

 1 Rama.
 National Health Expenditures, 2019: Steady Spending Growth Despite Increases in Personal Health Care Expenditures in Advance of the Pandemic.
 May 2021. https://www.ama-assn.org/system/files/2021-05/prp-annual-spending-2019.pdf